brsh/SecureTokens/readme.md

-Get-SecureTokenFolder          Returns the path to the tokens folder Get-SecureTokenHelp            List commands available in the SecureTokens Module Get-SecureTokenList            Returns the names of all tokens Import-STEncryptionCertificate Imports a document encryption certificate for use New-STEncryptionCertificate    Creates a new document encryption certificate Remove-SecureToken             Deletes an existing Token Rename-SecureToken             Renames an existing Token to the specified Name Set-SecureTokenFolder          Set (and save) the location of the files that hold secured tokens
+Get-SecureTokenFolder          Returns the path to the tokens folder Get-SecureTokenHelp            List commands available in the SecureTokens Module Get-SecureTokenList            Returns the names of all tokens Get-STDefaultCertificate       Returns the current Default Certificate Import-STEncryptionCertificate Imports a document encryption certificate for use New-STEncryptionCertificate    Creates a new document encryption certificate Remove-SecureToken             Deletes an existing Token Rename-SecureToken             Renames an existing Token to the specified Name Set-SecureTokenFolder          Set (and save) the location of the files that hold secured tokens Set-STDefaultCertificate       Set (and save) the default certificate used to encrypt tokens
 ```

 ### Working with the Tokens folder